dfsek/TerraBYGConfig/README.md

 ## Licensing

-TerraDefaultConfig is licensed under a
+TerraBYGConfig is licensed under a
 Creative Commons Attribution 4.0 International License.

 You should have received a copy of the license along with this